 This old building is of great historical and architectural importance.
 In the middle ages it was customary for Markets and Fairs to be held in Churchyards, but in the reign of Edward III a Law was passed to prohibit such activities on Church premises and the Markets transferred to some adjacent site nearby.

-The site upon which the Market House now stands was previously used as Market Place and records show that in 1791 a small market building stood on the site.
+The site upon which the Market House now stands was previously used as a Market Place and records show that in 1791 a small market building stood on the site.

 It was totally inadequate for the needs of a growing market town and in 1842 an Act of Parliament was given Royal Assent by Queen Victoria to permit the people of St Austell to build a Market House and Town Hall on the site.